 - Overload release and short-circuit release are signaled separately.
-In the event of a short circuit the fuses or the MSP for starter combinations/circuit breaker (acc. to UL) limit the short-circuit current and in the event of an overload the overload relay disconnects the contactor (and thus the load). - The overload relays are especially suitable for use in fused switchgear assemblies.
-The devices are also used in applications in line networks with operating voltages pf more than 400 V. Compared with fuseless design, the fuses still have an extremely high shortcircuit breaking capacity in excess of 100 kA, even in these voltage ranges. - Automatic RESET is easy to implement with the overload relays.
-Following an overload trip, the load feeder need not be switched on again on-site. - Attachable electrical or mechanical RESET modules compatible for use with all sizes enable 3RU21 thermal overload relays to be RESET remotely.
+In the event of a short circuit the fuses or the MSP for starter combinations/circuit breaker (acc. to UL) limit the short-circuit current and in the event of an overload the overload relay disconnects the contactor (and thus the load). - At voltages higher than 400 V, fuses have a short-circuit breaking capacity of more than 100 kA.
+Therefore, the fused option comprising fuses + contactor + overload relay is often used in 690 V supplies. - An automatic RESET can be performed easily in conjunction with an overload relay.
+As a result, the feeder does not have to be powered back up locally following an overload release. - Attachable electrical and mechanical RESET modules which are compatible for use with all sizes enable 3RU21 thermal overload relays to be reset remotely.
 Mechanical RESET modules which are compatible for use with all sizes can also be attached to 3RB30/3RB31 solid-state overload relays.
-An electrical remote RESET is an integral component of the 3RB31. - Applications with lengthy start times can be implemented thanks to the different trip classes of the 3RB30 / 3RB31 solid-state overload relays. - 3RB30/3RB31 solid-state overload relays reduce variation and simplify configuring and inventory management thanks to their wide 1:4 setting range. - MSP for starter combinations/circuit breaker (acc. to UL) + contactor + overload relay combinations have the advantage that the load feeder can be isolated easily and all three poles can be disconnected in the event of a short circuit.
+An electrical remote RESET is an integral component of the 3RB31. - Lengthy start times can be achieved with 3RB30/3RB31 solid-state overload relays. - 3RB30/3RB31 solid-state overload relays support wide setting ranges of 1:4. - MSP for starter combinations/circuit breaker (acc. to UL) + contactor + overload relay combinations have the advantage that the load feeder can be isolated easily and all three poles can be disconnected in the event of a short circuit.